Palliative care, sometimes called supportive care, can improve quality of life for people with chronic or other serious illnesses.

 Palliative care can start at any time during a person’s illness.

 However, the American Society of Clinical Oncology recommend that people with cancer receive palliative care early.

-People with cancer who receive palliative care soon after their cancer diagnosis tend to have:
+People with cancer who receive palliative care soon after their cancer diagnosis

 - a better quality of life